 Immunological parameter that affect vaccine responses to oral poliovirus in infants in India.

-Publications Babji et al. NPJ Vaccines.
+Babji et al. NPJ Vaccines.
 2020 Immune Predictors of Oral Poliovirus Vaccine Immunogenicity Among Infants in South India